Taming Transformers for High-Resolution Image Synthesis: Experiments

 \textbf{Results} Fig.~\ref{fig:fstudyfaces} shows results for unconditional synthesis of faces on \emph{FacesHQ}, the combination of \emph{CelebA-HQ} \cite{karras2018progressive} and \emph{FFHQ} \cite{karras2019stylebased}.
 It clearly demonstrates the benefits of powerful \emph{VQGAN}s by increasing the effective receptive field of the transformer.
 For small receptive fields, or equivalently small $f$, the model cannot capture coherent structures.
 For an intermediate value of $f=8$, the overall structure of images can be approximated, but inconsistencies of facial features such as a half-bearded face and of viewpoints in different parts of the image arise.
 Only our full setting of $f=16$ can synthesize high-fidelity samples.
 For analogous results in the conditional setting on S-FLCKR, we refer to the appendix (Fig.~\ref{fig:rfwfstudy} and Sec.~\ref{supp:contextrich}).

-To additionally assess the effectiveness of our approach quantitatively, we compare results between training a transformer directly on pixels, and training it on top of a \emph{VQGAN}'s latent code with $f=2$, given a fixed computational budget.
-Again, we follow \cite{chen2020generative} and learn a dictionary of $512$ RGB values on CIFAR10 to operate directly on pixel space and additionally train the same transformer architecture on top of our \emph{VQGAN} with a latent code of size $16\times16=256$.
-We observe improvements of $18.63\%$ for FID scores and $14.08$ times faster sampling of images.
+To assess the effectiveness of our approach quantitatively, we compare results between training a transformer directly on pixels, and training it on top of a \emph{VQGAN}'s latent code with $f=2$, given a fixed computational budget.
+Again, we follow \cite{chen2020generative} and learn a dictionary of $512$ RGB values on CIFAR10 to operate directly on pixel space and train the same transformer architecture on top of our \emph{VQGAN} with a latent code of size $16\times16=256$.
+We observe improvements of $18.63\%$ for FIDs and $14.08\times$ faster sampling of images.